felixakiragreen/react-kronos/README.md

 ## Philosophy

-- Works straight out of the box with no props
+- Works straight out of the box with minimal props
-- Provide a couple props and options that give lots of control
+- Provide a few props and options that give lots of control
 - Allow for granular control when needed
 - Style is done in JS and can be easily modified
 - Beautiful code and appearance

 > #### Rationale
 >
-> Even though there are many React Date and/or Time components, I'm developing my own because > none of them do everything that I need.
+> Even though there are many React Date and/or Time components, I'm developing my own because none of them do everything that I need.
 >
 > Key requirements:
 > - Separate date and/or time components (many only have date)